lortza/lortza.github.io/_posts/2018-08-11-card-factory-refactor.md

 date:   2018-08-11
 ---

-Back in February, I wrote [a post about a refactor]({% post_url 2018-02-26-card-factory %}) to [this app](http://modernmystic.herokuapp.com/) that made use of a factory-style class to enable custom data to make it to the view.

-Recently, I've found myself being bothered by a couple of things and thought I'd take a crack and making this code better.
+Back in February, I wrote [a post about a refactor]({% post_url 2018-02-26-card-factory %}) to [this app](http://modernmystic.herokuapp.com/) that made use of a factory-style class for some nifty data construction.
+Recently, I've found myself being bothered by a couple of things in that refactor, so thought I'd take a crack at making it better.

 ## My List of Things to Address